JstMagic/webapptest/README.md

 How to run

-this test has been migrated into use Spring framework, the reason been able to demonstrate my skills with the spring framework
+this test has been migrated to use Spring framework, the reason is to be able to demonstrate my skills with the spring framework

 There is a Jar file included in this project and this is located in :
         target/interview-0.0.1-SNAPSHOT.jar

-to run the jar file in command prompt then issue the following command while inside the target folder
+to run the jar file in command prompt issue the following command while inside the target folder
         java -jar interview-0.0.1-SNAPSHOT.jar

-to run using maven withing the project directory then issue the following command
+to run using maven, within the project directory issue the following command
         mvn clean install spring-boot:run if port 8080 is in use then use the following command mvn clean install spring-boot:run -Drun.jvmArguments='-Dserver.port=8085'